w1l238/CLI-Spotify-Downloader/README.md

 # Web Branch
 This is the web version of branch for CLI-Spotify-Downloader.
 This branch builds off the dev branch to create a web viewer for Spotify Downloader.
 Please read dev's & main's readme.md for the required knowledge to deploy this.

 # Web Version of Spotify Downloader
 The web version of spotify downloader has the same download process as the CLI verison.
 But with a few extra features.

+### Use Cases
+There are many use cases for this type of program.
+I personally use it on my plex server and download songs to the path plex looks for.
+There are many other ways to utilize this I'd imagine.

 ## Home Page
 ![Home Page](images/Home.png)